jerryavance/jerryavance/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Hi there 👋,

 I am Jerry Vance a Data Scientist and Software Engineer.
 I am interested in the intersection of statistics, machine learning, and optimization, focusing primarily on the design and analysis of statistical methods for high-dimensional problems in the context of learning from data, primarily in Python and C++.
-My focus is to build intelligent systems using large-scale, real-world data that have real-world impact.
+My focus is to build intelligent systems such as self-driving cars using large-scale, real-world data that have real-world impact.
 I am also interested in web development using HTML, CSS, JavaScript and frameworks like React and Angular.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-:large_blue_diamond: Extensive experience with applying analytical and statistical methods to model a broad range of systems from stochastic systems to large-scale data structures.
+- 🔭 I’m currently working on Machine Learning projects
+- 🌱 I'm currently learning Web development
+- 👯 I’m looking to collaborate on web, Machine Learning and Deep Learning Projects
+- 🤔 I’m working in Business Intelligence , education and Freelancing.
+- 💬 Ask me about Statistics, Programming & Machine Learning
+- 📫 I am interested in building self-driving cars

-:large_blue_diamond: Strong ability to collaborate and work in a team environment on multi-disciplinary projects.
+:large_blue_diamond: Also, I have a strong ability to collaborate and work in a team environment on multi-disciplinary projects :wink:.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### 🛠 &nbsp;Tech Stack